wuwowuyi/Recommender/feature engineering/Data Preprocessing Common Practice.md

-My summary or understanding on the best practice in preprocessing structured data for recommenders
+My summary or understanding on some common practice in preprocessing data for recommenders
 * numerical. like age, income, price, etc
 * categorical. like country, gender, user_id, movie_id, product_sku, etc
+  * short text, like movie titles, search queries, user profiles, description
 * timestampe/date.
-* boolean, including multi-hot sparse input like viewing history, click history, etc.
+* boolean/binary, including multi-hot sparse input like viewing history, click history, etc.
-* short text, like movie titles, search queries, user profiles, description

 Use [Keras preprocessing layers](https://keras.io/api/layers/preprocessing_layers/) for example code.
-Suppose we have a `DataFrame` `df` that contains the data.
+And suppose we have a `DataFrame` `df` that contains the data.

-In general
+**In general**
 * DNNs prefer dense inputs
 * Tree models like XGBoost uses same encoding strategies as linear models